handpoint/doc/android_versioned_docs/version-Android SDK 6.6.5/androidobjects.md

 `Acquirer` <span class="badge badge--info">Enum</span>

-An enum representing all the supported acquirers for merchant authentication
+An enum representing all the supported acquirers for merchant authentication.

 **Possible values**